New Pokémon Snap

-New Pokémon Snap is an on-rails first-person photography game developed by Bandai Namco Studios and published by Nintendo and The Pokémon Company for the Nintendo Switch.
-It is a sequel to the 1999 Nintendo 64 game Pokémon Snap.
+New Pokémon Snap is a 2021 photography video game developed by Bandai Namco Studios and published by Nintendo and The Pokémon Company for the Nintendo Switch.
+It is a sequel to HAL Laboratory's 1999 Nintendo 64 game Pokémon Snap.
 Announced in June 2020, it was released on April 30, 2021.
-Players travel in the Lental region using an on-rails hovercraft and research Pokémon by photographing them.
+Players explore an archipelago in an autopilot hovercraft and photograph Pokémon in order to conduct research about their ecology.